fluidattacks/makes/README.md

 - transforming them as we see fit

-- placing the results in the output directory
+- placing the results in the output path

 Derivation outputs live in the `/nix/store`.
 Their locations in the filesystem are always in the form:
 `/nix/store/hash123-name` where
 `hash123` is computed by [hashing][HASH] the derivation's inputs.

+Derivation outputs are:

+- a regular file
-Derivation outputs are regular directories that contain arbitrary contents.
+- a regular directory that contains arbitrary contents

 For instance the derivation output for [Bash][BASH] is:
 `/nix/store/kxj6cblcsd1qcbbxlmbswwrn89zcmgd6-bash-4.4-p23`
 which contains, among other files: